Key takeaways

 Ready to ship your own research marketplace?

-A modern research-marketplace platform has four jobs — recruit cleanly, interview reliably, transcribe accurately, and synthesise instantly.
+A modern market research platform has four jobs: recruit cleanly, interview reliably, transcribe accurately, and synthesise instantly.
 Vocal Views is the proof point at enterprise scale; the architecture, the ASR mix, the SFU choice, and the live-interpreter loop are the levers that decide whether your product wins enterprise deals or stalls at pilot.

 If your panel, your AI moat, or your vertical workflow puts you in the build column, the fastest next step is a 30-minute call with the team that already shipped a system serving Google, McDonald’s, Netflix, and Samsung.
 We will walk the architecture, the cost, and the realistic calendar in one session — and tell you honestly when buying instead would be cheaper.